GLONASS: Third generation

-GLONASS-K is a substantial improvement of the previous generation: it is the first unpressurised GLONASS satellite with a much reduced mass of 750 kg versus the 1450 kg of GLONASS-M. It has an operational lifetime of 10 years, compared to the 7-year lifetime of the second generation GLONASS-M. It will transmit more navigation signals to improve the system's accuracy — including new CDMA signals in the L3 and L5 bands, which will use modulation similar to modernized GPS, Galileo, and BeiDou.
-Glonass-K consist of 26 satellites having satellite index 65-98 and widely used in Russian Military space.
+GLONASS-K is a substantial improvement of the previous generation: it is the first unpressurised GLONASS satellite with a much reduced mass of 750 kg versus the 1450 kg of GLONASS-M. It has an operational lifetime of 10 years, compared to the seven-year lifetime of the second generation GLONASS-M. It will transmit more navigation signals to improve the system's accuracy—including new CDMA signals in the L3 and L5 bands, which will use modulation similar to modernized GPS, Galileo, and BeiDou.
+GLONASS-K consist of 26 satellites having satellite index 65-98 and widely used in Russian Military space.

-The new satellite's advanced equipment—made solely from Russian components — will allow the doubling of GLONASS' accuracy.
-As with the previous satellites, these are 3-axis stabilized, nadir pointing with dual solar arrays.
+The new satellite's advanced equipment—made solely from Russian components—will allow the doubling of GLONASS's accuracy.
+As with the previous satellites, these are three-axis stabilized, nadir pointing with dual solar arrays.
 The first GLONASS-K satellite was successfully launched on 26 February 2011.

 Due to their weight reduction, GLONASS-K spacecraft can be launched in pairs from the Plesetsk Cosmodrome launch site using the substantially lower cost Soyuz-2.1b boosters or in six-at-once from the Baikonur Cosmodrome using Proton-K Briz-M launch vehicles.